dana-ross/danaross.dev/content/manager-readme.md

     kid was born.

 ## Contacting Me
 You'll get my personal cell phone number the day you join my team.
 I don’t usually answer my phone, but if it’s urgent you can leave a voicemail and I’ll get back to you.
+I want you to feel comfortable coming to me at any time if there's something weighing heavily on your mind.

 I check my work email & personal email constantly on my phone, even outside of work hours.
 That doesn’t mean I expect you to do that too, or that I will get back to you before the start of the next day.
 It just means I have bad FOMO.